SolarWhat/Power-SW2001/README.md

 Our goal is to advocate for sustainable design in the global solar industry and promote the repair, reuse and recycling of solar powered electronics.
 We are pro-solar, anti-waste.

 The Solar What?!
 Power is one of two products we have designed to champion our research and catalyse discussion around sustainability and repairability in the off-grid solar sector.
-The repository for other product, the Solar What Light, can be found [here](https://github.com/SolarWhat/Light-SW1001 "here").
+The repository for our other product, the Solar What Light, can be found [here](https://github.com/SolarWhat/Light-SW1001 "here").

 More information about the project and the team behind it can be found on our [website](http://www.solarwhat.xyz/index.php "website").